Jandini/Jandini/README.md

 ## Software Reverse Engineering with SoftICE

-[SoftICE](https://en.wikipedia.org/wiki/SoftICE) was my favourite debugger for Windows 2000/XP.
+[SoftICE](https://en.wikipedia.org/wiki/SoftICE) was my favourite debugger for Windows XP/2000.

+The screen shoots are coming from one of the projects I was working on in the past.
+I needed to bypass certian behaviour of software.
 ![ezgif-4-45d0f61e6a](https://user-images.githubusercontent.com/19593367/202902998-ccb67e05-fb02-4c4b-b76a-4bcda79b5f3f.gif)